csviri/kubernetes-glue-operator/docs/reference.md

 The `resources` section is a list of resources to be reconciled.
 It has several attributes:

-- **`name`** - is a mandatory attribute.
+- **`name`** - is a mandatory unique (unique also regarding related resources) attribute.
   The resource is referenced by this name from other places, typically other resource templates and `JSCondition`.
   If it is used in a `JSCondition` the `name` must be a valid JavaScript variable name.
 - **`resource`** - is the desired state of the resource applied by default using Server Side Apply.
 The resource is templated using
   [qute templating engine](https://quarkus.io/guides/qute-reference), other resources can be referenced from the templates, see below.